-In the early 1970’s George Buck began Burlwood Industries in the Carmel, CA area.
+In the early 1970’s George Buck established Burlwood Industries in the Carmel, CA area.
 The business focused mainly on collecting driftwood from local beaches to use as landscape pieces.
-In the late 1970’s George entered the growing finished furniture market and opened galleries from Carmel through the Bay area and moved farther north to Humboldt County where the Redwood was more plentiful.
+In the late 1970’s George entered the growing finished furniture market and opened galleries from Carmel through the Bay area and moved farther north to Humboldt County, where the redwood was more plentiful.
 During this time he met and married Marilyn Landon.
 Marilyn managed the galleries in the Monterey area and helped grow the business exponentially.
 By the 1980’s they were distributing finished furniture all over the world.

 In the 1990’s Burlwood Industries went through turmoil and business slowed.
-It wasn’t until 2005, with the Internet boom, that George began Redwoodburl.com.
+It wasn’t until 2005, with the internet boom, that George established Redwoodburl.com.
 This new business entity focused mainly on small items such as vases, turning blocks, and slabs.

-In 2008 the business was passed on to Landon Buck, Marilyn and George’s son, who turned the business into what it is today, Redwood Burl, Inc. The business has grown by leaps and bounds and has had to move to progressively larger facilities due to increasing production and inventory.
-Redwood Burl, Inc is now the largest Old Growth Redwood supplier in the world.
+In 2008 the business was passed on to Landon Buck, Marilyn and George’s son, who turned the business into what it is today, Redwood Burl Inc. The business has grown by leaps and bounds and has moved to progressively larger facilities due to increasing production and inventory.
+Redwood Burl Inc. is now the largest old growth redwood supplier in the world.

-Redwood Burl, Inc is now able to store all cut slabs indoors and out of the elements.
+Redwood Burl Inc. is now able to store all cut slabs indoors and out of the elements.
 We have added kilns for drying.
 We are also using better equipment that is able to handle larger logs.
-The company has also looked at the way others in the industry have worked over the years and have instilled policies & procedures to stand out above the rest.
+The company has also looked at the way others in the industry have worked over the years and have instilled policies and procedures to stand out above the rest.

-Redwood Burl, Inc prides itself by practicing Ethical Product Sourcing.
-From timber products, to precious jewels, to coffee, many consumers pay close attention to the sources of the products that they purchase.
+Redwood Burl Inc. takes pride in practicing ethical product sourcing.
+From timber products to precious jewels to coffee, many consumers pay close attention to the sources of the products that they purchase.

-Here at Redwood Burl Inc. we go beyond the typical social and environmental considerations.
-This means we ensure that the products are being sourced and created in safe facilities, by workers who are treated well and paid fair wages to work legal hours.
+Here at Redwood Burl Inc., we go beyond the typical social and environmental considerations.
+This means we ensure that our products are being sourced and created in safe facilities, by workers who are treated well and paid fair wages to work legal hours.